 - Remove all the bedding – Pillowcases, blankets, sheets, duvets, etc…

 - For beddings that need dry washing and special care, you may want to separate and send them to specialized washing services instead.

-- Put the rest that can be washed into the washing machine, use hot water to flush out the lice.
-It is recommended to run 2 cycles – One with detergent, another with just hot water to flush out any remaining detergent and bed bugs.
+- Put the rest that can be washed into the washing machine, and use hot water to flush out the lice.
+It is recommended to run 2 cycles – One with detergent, and another with just hot water to flush out any remaining detergent and bed bugs.

 - Once washed, place them in the dryer on high heat setting for about 20-30 minutes to kill off any lucky survivors.